biocarl/til-biocarl/README.md

 ;; This is very useful if you want to quote a xml element and at the same time not
 ```

-# 📅 28.05.2020 Chrome: Make content of any website editable
+# 📅 28.05.2020 chrome: Make content of any website editable

 -   `document.designMode = 'on'.`
 -   This allows you to edit content of a website directly in the view without manipulating the dom tree via for instance the Chrome Developer Tools